Khobragade Multispeciality Hospital

 4. Blood Tests

-Step 3: Understanding Fibroid Types and Severity
+Understanding Fibroid Types and Severity For Fibroids treatment planning

-Types of fibroids:
+Types of Fibroids

 • Intramural Fibroids: Located within the uterine wall